Vienna Art History Museum

-The stunning architecture as much as the fascinating contents of Vienna's Art History Museum are worth a visit.
+The stunning architecture as much as the fascinating contents of Kunsthistorisches Museum (Museum of Art History) are worth a visit.
 With more than a million visitors a year, it's the city's most visited museum.
 Find out why!

-Ranking as one of the world's greatest museums, Vienna's Art History Museum is packed with an impressive amount of priceless art collected by the Habsburg family over the centuries.
+Ranking as one of the world's greatest museums, Kunsthistorisches Museum is packed with an impressive amount of priceless art collected by the Habsburg family over the centuries.

 Until the museum was built in 1891, these works were kept in the Belvedere and the Hofburg.
 As part of the construction of the Ringstrasse, two identical buildings were built, one for the imperial art collection, and the other to house the Natural History Museum.